rkhan8/rdd-cdd-tdd/weather/README.md

 Introduction
 -------------

-This program is used to forecast the weather for the next 3 days.
+This program is used to predict the forecast for the next 3 days.
 The program gets automatically our location by Ip Address. **online!**

 > **Note:**